 - First, identify the port number that you want to free up.
 You can use the

-command to list the active network connections and their associated port numbers.
-Replaceport_number
+netstatcommand to list the active network connections and their associated port numbers.
+Replaceport_numberwith the actual port number you want to check (e.g.,80for HTTP).

 bash- First, identify the port number that you want to free up.
 You can use the